Tips and Tricks for Cooking Pasta

 While it is as simple as boiling water, we’ve decided to share our favorite tips and tricks for cooking pastas.

-The amount of salt- The best way to tell if you have enough salt is to taste your water.
-Does it taste like the sea?
-Yes, then you have enough salt.
+The amount of salt.
+The best way to tell if you have enough salt is to taste your water - you want it to taste salty but not quite like the sea.
+Also, make sure to stir your water to fully dissolve the salt.

-Raging Boil versus slow boil/ simmer to cook your pasta.
-While it is important to make sure your water has come to a full raging boil when you add your pasta,you do not want to cook it in a jacuzzi.
-It is better to turn the heat down to medium high so the boil is more of a slow rolling boil or heavy simmer.
+Raging Boil versus slow boil/simmer to cook your pasta.
+While it is important to make sure your water has come to a full raging boil before you add your pasta, you do not want to cook it in a jacuzzi.
+After adding your pasta, reduce the heat to medium-high, transforming the boil into a slow rolling boil or heavy simmer.

 Adding oil to your water.
 An urban legend and a waste of good olive oil.
 To keep your pasta from sticking together, just give it a gentle stir for the first 30-45 seconds, then again periodically, about every 2 minutes.
 When draining the pasta, place it in a bowl and toss it with olive oil if you’re not immediately adding it to a sauce.